ReiNoIkari/Morphological-Image-Processing/morpho.md

 <img src="/Results/combined_skeletonize.png" alt="alt text" width="1000" weight="center">
 </p>

-**Fig.15: Result of the closing operation using as a structuring element a disk of 3 by 3 size.
-Left : Original image, middle : made with ImageJ default function, right : made with MorphoLibJ plugin**
+**Fig.15: Result of the skeletonize operation using as a structuring element a disk of 3 by 3 size.
+Left : Original image, right : made with ImageJ default function**

 As we can see we have some results to point out.
 The cell that only (or almost) contained foreground pixels only leave a little trace as a skeleton this is due to the fact that the lack of background pixels doesn't permit to have a clean skeleton.